Learn about Life of Eunuchs in the Nguyen Dynasty of Vietnam

 Eunuchs and Female Servants in Imperial City of the Nguyen Dynasty

-In the 5th year of Minh Mang (1824), the King granted the communal house to impart only the counties of Bắc Thành, Thanh Hóa, Nghệ An and Ninh Bình, in the host villages, boys from 13 years and older, 65 and younger, whoever was borned with defect in the genitals, then lead taken to the local officials to verify the authenticity, and then taken to Imperial City to become Eunuchs.
+In the 5th year of Minh Mang (1824), the King granted the communal house to impart only the counties of Bắc Thành, Thanh Hóa, Nghệ An and Ninh Bình.
+In the host villages, boys from 13 years and older, 65 and younger, whoever was borned with defect in the genitals, then taken to the local officials to verify the authenticity, and then taken to Imperial City to become Eunuchs.

 Regarding caste, the Nguyen Dynasty also set the eunuchs with the rank.
 According to the book of Dai Nam Luc Luc, in the 17 th year of Minh Mang (1836), the king gave an example, dividing eunuchs into 5 equations, including eunuchs' administration, the eunuch dictionary, which were equals; inspection of eunuchs, eunuch rituals are secondary, excess of eunuchs, classical eunuchs are all equal, palace of eunuchs, eunuchs of eunuchs are equal, eunuch serve, euthanasia director is inferior.
 Re-regulating the salary and rice for each class.